-All of our content and materials are free and accessible online.
+All of our content and materials are free of charge and accessible online.
 Teachers do not need to have a CS First account or need to set up a CS First class to access the curriculum or materials.
+See more details here.

 Click on a role below to expand.

 Set up a CS First class and incorporate it:

 - as part of a homeschool program.

 To get started, set up a class online.